SherryBlueHe/infsci2415_assignment1/report.md

 ##### Visualization I: A time-series plot to show how the poverty by race change from 1990 to 2015

 To display a group of time-series data, we have several of choices: index charts, stacked charts, small multiples, horizon graphs, etc. In D1 dataset, "Total" is the total number of people participant the survey and it changes over time.
 Since we have different bases for every year, the absolute values are not very useful to show the poverty by race change along time, so we decided to use percentage numbers in visualization.
-However, our race identifications contain overlaps, stacked charts may not suitable here since the total percentage will be over 100.
+However, our race identifications contain overlaps, stacked charts may not suitable here since the total percentage will be over 100 and different every year.
 Therefore, we decide to use multiple line plot to display the poverty percentage of every race changing along time.
+To emphasis the data elements in 1995, 2005 and 2015, we also add mouse hover windows to display the numbers in the three years.

 Screenshots: